 From the investor’s point of view, they have no interest in any particular person’s death, they are investing in statistical averages.
 From the ageing insurance policy owner’s point of view, they were stuck in a payment structure they do no longer need, and the existence of life settlements gives them the flexibility and an ability to change that structure.

 Investors who are considering this asset class need to be aware that we don’t add or subtract a single day of life from an individual by buying their policy.
 Yet there is no denying that the Fund, and its investors, adds to the quality of an insured’s life by purchasing their policy.

 From a business perspective, a life settlements investment offers numerous opportunities, and from the personal perspective of the insured, it is a valuable service.

 Below we have analysed some of the ethical objections that arise when considering an investment in the asset class.

 What are the Ethical Objections in Life Settlements?

 One of the key issues explored is the question whether it is ethical to profit from the speculative nature of the asset class.

 Mortality projections are a critical feature of life insurance, defined benefit pension plans, annuities and equity release plans among other financial products.
 Pension plan sponsors gain from the early deaths of plan members and pensioners, as do annuity providers.

 So relying on mortality projections as part of a financial product is nothing unusual.
-It’s not just the insurance companies speculating on their death, anyone who takes out a life insurance policy is in essence speculating on the end of their life.
-They do this because they want to protect their dependants in the event of their death.
+It’s not just the insurance companies speculating on their death, anyone who takes out a life insurance policy is, in essence, speculating on the end of their life.
+They do this because they want to protect their dependents in the event of their death.